-Rangers appeal Lundstram red card
+Rangers appeal against Lundstram red card

-John Lundstram: Rangers appeal red card awarded to midfielder in draw with Hibernian
+John Lundstram: Rangers appeal against red card in Hibernian draw

 Last updated on .From the section Rangers

-Rangers have appealed the red card awarded to midfielder John Lundstram in Saturday's Scottish Premiership draw at Hibernian.
+Rangers have appealed against the red card shown to midfielder John Lundstram in Saturday's Scottish Premiership draw at Hibernian.

 The 28-year-old was dismissed after catching Martin Boyle on the ankle to halt a counter-attack in the 2-2 stalemate.